Home

 Current availability:

 In 1997, a CD, allegedly of a second, unreleased T2 album slipped out, entitled, with stunning originality, T2, also known as Fantasy, apparently.
 Although obviously sourced not only from old tapes, but acetates and any other format in which the music could be found, it sounds a little rough in places, which matters not one jot when the band kick off in Careful Sam, for example.
 It's a great shame it's taken so long for this music to get itself heard, although we should count ourselves lucky it's appeared at all.
-Surprisingly, drummer Peter Dunton played 'Tron this time round, with brief string parts on both Highway and Careful Sam, before two full-on 'Tron attacks on The Minstrel and the lengthy T2 itself, with swathes of flute and string work, plus brass (I believe) on the former track.
-If anything, this album's even better than their one official release; it certainly beats it on the Mellotron front, anyway.
+Surprisingly, drummer Peter Dunton played Mellotron this time round, with brief string parts on both Highway and Careful Sam, before two full-on Mellotron attacks on The Minstrel and the lengthy T2 itself, with swathes of flute and string work, plus brass (I believe) on the former track.
+If anything, this album's even better than their one official release; it certainly beats it on the Mellotron front.

 Taburiente (Spain)